Figure WORK 6. Percentage of Adults Who Used Cocaine or Marijuana or Abused Alcohol, by Age: 2004

 |Heavy Alcohol Use|

 Note: Cocaine and marijuana use is defined as use during the past month.
 “Binge Alcohol Use” is defined as drinking five or more drinks on the same occasion on at least one day in the past 30 days.
-"Occasion" means at the same time or within a couple hours of each other.
+Occasion refers to the same time or within a couple hours of each other.
 “Heavy Alcohol Use” is defined as drinking five or more drinks on the same occasion on each of five or more days in the past 30 days; all Heavy Alcohol Users are also Binge Alcohol Users.